HBiSoft/ProGolf-Privacy-Policy/README.md

 **Cookies**

 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your device internal memory.
+These are sent to your browser from the website that you visit and are stored on your device's internal memory.

 This Service does not use these “cookies” explicitly.
 However, the application may use third party code and libraries that use “cookies” to collection information and to improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.